 Pick Your Vertical

 Depending on your vertical, you are going to target a specific audience as well.
-Could be an industry, a specialty, geographical location, or a mix of two or three skills you happen to have.
+It could be an industry, a specialty, geographical location, or a mix of two or three skills you happen to excel at.

 You probably have a rough idea of what you need to accomplish — but there are caveats.
 To err on the safe side, learning from the best is a great starting point.

 Research the other influential players in the field, both professional public speakers and seasoned trainers with a full-time job.

 Look for other people actively doing public speaking to get inspiration, ideas, and successful processes to help you align your value as well.
 You can start doing this by searching for the most popular public speakers – on Google, social media, conferences, and anyplace else.